Digital user research in pharma and healthcare: FAQs

-Prototypes allow room for feedback so that we can adapt features and make suggestions to improve the product before it ever makes it online, saving time, money and effort.
-Ultimately, it helps clients to make sure that their digital product will provide value for customers, understand any potential future issues with the UX or content, and ensure that it creates a positive customer experience.
+Prototypes allow room for feedback so that we can adapt features and make suggestions to improve the product before it ever makes it online.
+Ultimately, it helps to make sure that your digital product will provide value for your customers and meet their needs in the way that you envisioned.
+It will help you understand any potential future issues with the UX or content, and ensure that it enables a positive customer experience.

 A prototype can then be rapidly developed to allow the solution to be tested with the customer without the need for lengthy and expensive approval processes.
 All of the senior colleagues and stakeholders involved can then buy into the digital product right from the start.
-They will see the results of the user testing — and it will give them the best information and context to help with the decision making process.
-As your colleagues have been included throughout the process, if the business decides that they’d like to go ahead and develop the product, the potential blocker of waiting for sign off can be significantly reduced.
+They will see the results of the user testing — and it will give them the best information and context to help with the decision-making process.
+As the relevant stakeholders have been included throughout the process, if the business decides that they’d like to go ahead and develop the product, the potential blocker of waiting for sign-off can be significantly reduced.

 This method is extremely effective as the differences in perception of risk amongst a wide stakeholder group can also be a barrier to innovation.
 If a key stakeholder or decision maker views the product idea as a risk, and you are struggling to find a way to counter their argument, there are few better ways than through prototyping in a design sprint, and testing it with real users to measure results.

 Of course, this is a reasonable consideration.
-Strict country-specific regulations can make it challenging to effectively communicate important information to HCPs without covering the entire screen in legalease.
+Strict country-specific regulations can make it challenging to effectively communicate important information to HCPs without covering the entire screen in legalese.
 Regulatory bodies have specified the need to have safety information, product indications and patient information presented in a specific way, however, this sometimes delivers a less favourable user experience.

 For example, when HCPs are looking for information, they will make a choice about where they go to find it and what they are looking for.
 All customers require the information to be easily obtainable, correct and trustworthy.
 Solutions with a better user experience that allows the customer to complete their task with ease and speed will usually be preferred.
 However, universally, UX hasn’t always been a very big focus for pharma companies.

-“With our approach of bringing regulatory, legal and medical colleagues on board earlier, showing them work in progress designs and even early sketches to get their input into potential solutions, we can drive forward projects that may have been parked on the sidelines for significant periods of time and deliver meaningful change for the business and their customers.”
+With our approach of bringing regulatory, legal and medical colleagues on board earlier, showing them work in progress designs and even early sketches to get their input into potential solutions, we can drive forward projects that may have been parked on the sidelines for significant periods of time and deliver meaningful change for the business and their customers.